Cruise Destinations: River Cruises and Private Islands

 Rolling on the River

-River cruises are favorites of travelers who want a laid-back journey full of culture and history—and they fit neatly into today’s safety-conscious travel mindset.
-You unpack once, smaller ships carry fewer passengers, and most cabins have balconies or windows that open to let in fresh air.
+River cruises are favorites of travelers who want a laid-back journey full of culture and history.
+You unpack once and most cabins have balconies or windows and usually river cruising offers smaller ships that carry fewer passengers.
 Plus, the ship is always close to land and onshore resources.

 Here are five river cruise destinations that’ll have you longing to set sail.